The Spies – Where Did They Tour?

 • Tanchuma and Rashi, who suggest that the spies passed through the center of the country as well,7 solve the problem of the longer route by suggesting that Hashem miraculously aided them and quickened their way.8

-The focus on Chevron in Bemidbar – This approach might suggest that the narrator chooses only to tell the details of the time spent in Chevron and Nachal Eshkol as that is what the spies touch upon in their speech.9
+The focus on Chevron in Bemidbar – This approach might suggest that the text only provides details of the time spent in Chevron and Nachal Eshkol as that is what the spies touch upon in their speech.9

 No other places mentioned in Devarim – These commentators might suggest that, in Devarim, Moshe focuses exclusively on the visit to the hilly region of Chevron and Nachal Eshkol due to the specific agenda of his speech there.10